 Let me say that my goal in writing this isn’t to cure you.
 Instead, I want to help you rule out or confirm something that is affecting many men and something many doctors are simply unaware of.
 I also want to provide you the opportunity to play a much bigger role in your health and your healthcare advocacy.
-You are your biggest advocate.
+REMEMBER: YOU are your biggest advocate.
 I believe that for some, this will be an amazing opportunity to finally play that role.

 Let me also state emphatically that the information provided herein, will not be the answer for everyone and that this article will not be able to cover everything this topic deserves.
 I’m just trying to give you some ideas to work with.
 My hope is that enough men will come forward to their doctors and force the change accordingly.
 That being said, nature is a complex beast and the things that impact one will not necessarily be the thing that impacts others.
 I present this as merely something to consider in your quest for resolution.
 Please take it for what it’s worth.
 I am not a medical doctor, a lab technician, or any other kind of medical professional.
 I’m just a guy in the world trying to help out the desperate.

 Clearly.
 So you’ve tested negative for the known… now you’re probably going to have to look for the unknown.
 When standard tests cannot provide a definitive answer, when there is no foul smell, and when antibiotics fail, you and your doctor are left feeling helpless.
 Your doctor wants to help but your doctor doesn’t know what your doctor doesn’t know.
 Does this sound familiar?